tushar994/google-classrom-api/README.md

 **Note that the version of yarn that is being used is 1.22.15.
 If there are any issues running this application with yarn, try using that version of yarn.
 Also make sure your version for node is updated to atleast 15.
 You can check your node version by running `node -v`.**

-**Note that to use the application with your own email using my api key and client id, you will have to be added to the project as a testing user, so please mail `tkumar994@gmail.com`, asking to be added as a testing user to the app. after being added, you will be able to log in.**
+**Note that to use the application with your own email using my api key and client id, you will have to be added to the project as a testing user, so please mail `tkumar994@gmail.com`, asking to be added as a testing user to the app.
+After being added, you will be able to log in.**